Browsing Tag

 2. Kokum – this is a fruit I haven’t had, but I had a drink made out of this at Dastkaar.
 Rub kokum butter on the soles of your feet right before you sleep and you will sleep deeply, regardless of how stressed and frazzled you are.
 Definitely on my shopping list.

 3. Banana – here I have a banana before every class.
 Actually, in Bangalore as well.
 It’s a myth that bananas are fattening.
-They are low on fat and in fact help in fat burning and in reducing cholesterol!
+They are low in fat and help in fat burning and in reducing cholesterol!

 4. Kaju – good to combat PCOD and hypothyroidism.
 Prevents adult acne and improves fertility too!